pdjr-n2k/TMP106/README.md

 **TMP106** uses the
 [Maxim DS18B20](https://www.hobbytronics.co.uk/datasheets/DS18B20.pdf)
-temperature sensor and provides six electrically isolated three-pole terminals for each sensors +5VD, GND and bus connections.
+temperature sensor.
+These devices connect to the **TMP106** over a OneWire bus and are individually identified by a hardware address which the module configuration process uses to uniquely associate each device with a temperature sensor channel.

+The module has six electrically isolated three-pole terminal blocks (labelled A through F) which allow temperature sensor devices to be connected to the OneWire bus.
+Each terminal block provides +5VD, GND and data connections all of which must be wired to a connected sensor.
 Two-wire (parasitic mode) operation of the DS18B20 is not supported.
+Note that a DS18B20 temperature sensor can be connected to any terminal block and will always report on its configured sensor channel.

 The total maximum length of all sensor connection wires is limited and depends somewhat on environmental temperature and electrical noise.